-Knowing how to catch pike in spring is an unusual approach.
+Learning how to catch pike in spring takes an unusual approach.
 Pike fishing by dedicated specialist anglers is often only from October to March, this being the traditional pike season.

-This gives the pike a break for spawning but also reduces the stress to fish, which soon become stressed and gassed up after a hard fight in warm water where oxygen levels are reduced.
+This gives the pike a break for spawning but also reduces the stress to fish, which can soon become gassed up after a hard fight in warm water where oxygen levels are reduced.

-But pike are more active in the warmer months and when they decide to feed they often go into a frenzie and snaffle down baits very quickly.
+But pike are more active in the warmer months and when they decide to feed they often go into a frenzy and snaffle down baits very quickly.